pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Warranty Service - Check Basecamp for updates/US - Check Basecamp for updates/SR - Fail to Intercept (US) - OLD.md

 ![](https://lh6.googleusercontent.com/B9WsXkXUGJz2mZjdxPtBNdhj_RA0aMjHmyLJj1KIXhqP0qyvR96VTB1p2ZomNWsFZtsHzU-wiEU_l1jXmEAYUXnDFZco-3TAy3lpaN5J4E5txpc1ENwka_Cs8pbb0Th4-LZ78YfyNngGE_Wpgq3Yceoxndy_vkQcL1eCB4I6OxGB84Kw_yzcHsSZLcrc)

 ~~### 2 - Create a return
-Once the client replies with all the requested information, create a return as instructed in [[Aftership Operation]].~~
+Once the client replies with all the requested information, create a return as instructed in [[Aftership Operation - Check Basecamp for updates]].~~

 ![[Pasted image 20230424150952.png]]

 ~~### 3 - Approve the return
 Go to [Aftership](https://accounts.aftership.com/), find the latest return that you just created.
 Approve the return and edit the necessary shipping info, in order to generate a return label.
-Refer to [[Aftership Operation]] for further details.~~
+Refer to [[Aftership Operation - Check Basecamp for updates]] for further details.~~

 ![[Pasted image 20230424152350.png]]